MartinRovang/nnUNet_MedSeg/documentation/transfer_learning.md

 - Properly locates the data and sets off the preprocessing.
 - Splits the new images into their rightful categories, be it training or validation.
 Cross-check with the specifications in the [training section](training.md#FOLDS).
 - Uses the same plans as the previous dataset to have the same topology.

-  As the training, the user will have in the `output_transferLearning` the new model fine tuned.
+- As the training, the user will have in the `output_transferLearning` the fine tuned model.